labcraft.dev/privacy

 Why we use it, and our legal basis

-Under the EU General Data Protection Regulation (GDPR) we rely on the following legal bases:
+Where the EU or UK GDPR applies, we rely on these legal bases:

 Who we share it with

 We do not sell your personal data and do not share it for advertising.
-We rely on a small set of processors to run the service:
+We disclose information only as needed to these categories of providers and recipients:

 How long we keep it